LankeyBoard/RulesGraph/generatedRules.md

 slug: MIXED-SUCCESS

 ruleType: RULE\
-A mixed success is when you are partially successful in your endeavor.
+A Mixed Ssuccess is another possible Mixed Result when you are partially successful in your endeavor.
 You achieve some of the outcome you want, but there are some complications or downsides.\
 Eg: You are trying to trick a guard into letting you go after being caught breaking curfew.
-You told him you forgot your pass at home and got a mixed success on the Heart test your GM called for.
+You told him you forgot your pass at home and got a Mixed Success on the Heart Test your GM called for.
 The guard believes you but insists on escorting you home to show him the pass.

 ## Failure

 slug: FAILURE

 ruleType: RULE\
-A failure occurs when you cannot achieve your desired outcome.
+A Failure occurs when you cannot achieve your desired outcome.
 This may mean the situation was harder than you initially believed or because you couldn't do it as well as you hoped or any other reason you and the GM think is reasonable.
 Sometimes the consequences of failure are direct, such as taking damage, other times they can simply be a complication for the story, this is determined by the GM.\
+When you roll a Failure, you gain [Fortune's Favor](/rules/player_rules#FORTUNES-FAVOR)\
 Eg: You are scaling a castle wall, trying to get in without alerting the goblins keeping watch from the nearby tower.
-Your GM calls for an agility test, where success is a 15 and means you get up without being noticed and a failure is a 10 and means you get spotted.
-You roll your agility test, you get a 5 on the dice and add 2 from your agility, giving you a total of 7.
+Your GM calls for an Agility Test, where Success is a 15 and means you get up without being noticed and a Failure is a 10 and means you get spotted.
+You roll your Agility Test, you get a 5 on the dice and add 2 from your Agility, giving you a total of 7.
 The goblins spot you half way up, they begin to shout something you can't understand and begin to run towards the wall you are climbing!

 ## Contests

 slug: CONTESTS

 ruleType: RULE\
 When two or more characters are directly challenging each other the GM might call for a contested roll.
 A Contest is like any other test except the difficulty is set by comparing the competing dice.
-If one side is more than 5 higher than the other, then that side passes the test and the other side fails.
-If both sides are within 5, then the result is a Mixed Success.\
+If one side is more than 5 higher than the other, then that side Succeeds on the Test and the other side Fails.
+If both sides are within 5, then the result is Mixed.\
 Eg: You joined an arm wrestling competition.
 Your first competition you are against a stout dwarven woman.
 The GM calls for a Test of Mettle.
 You roll a 13 and add your Mettle of 3 or a total of 16.
 The GM rolls a 10 and adds the woman's Mettle of 2, giving them a result of 12.
 This makes it a Mixed Success so the GM narrates how you go back and forth, finally winning the best 2-3 rounds on the 3rd round.

 ## Group Tests